SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.2.3

+- Fixed the issue that handrail blocks on upside-down stairs are also displayed in the format of stairs.
+- Adjusted the edit screen of signs.
+Optimized the content and display of tooltips of buttons.
+    - The numbers now support custom values, including text color and outline color.
+    - Adjusted the display of hex color values.
+When alpha channel exists, the hex color displays 8 digits instead of 6.
+    - When editing the text color and outline color, similar to the custom text color in previous versions, color names and hex colors are supported.
+Besides, for outline colors, now special keywords `auto` and `none` are supported.
+Text color names and the special keywords above now support displaying suggestions.
+    - The tooltip of buttons contains shortcuts.
+    - Supports hiding the GUI to preview changes on the sign.
+    - When using mouse wheels to adjust text size, X scale or Y scale, mouse wheel scrolling up leads to sizing up or scaling up now, which conforms the user convention.
+    - Within the tooltip of the buttons, numbers that equal to integer values do not show decimal parts.
+- Adjusted the display of some items in the creative inventory.
+Some adjustable parameters are not added repetitively, saving more room.
+- Fast building tools now display its size of range in the name.
+- Growth tools affect the size of slimes (and magma cubes) now.
+- Growth tools can be used in dispensers.
+- Force placing tools now suppress the `onBlockAdded` method.
+For example, you can directly place fluids without concerning it may flow.
+- Force placing tools and fast building tools can identify in off-hands flint and steel (to place fire) and bucket (to place fluid).
+- Added colored glass panes.
+- Colored glass, colored glass pane, colored ice and colored portals can now affect beacons (depending on block tag `mishanguc:tints_beacon_beams`).
+- Adjusted the placement of slab blocks to avoid in same caves when using fast building tools to place slabs, the operation is incorrectly considered to double the slab.
+- Added column building tool.
+- Modified the mod's description.
+- (For versions 1.19.4 and above) Fixed the issue that cherry leaves use the texture of acacia leaves.

+### 1.2.2

+- Fixed the issue that road mark blocks are not displayed in the creative inventory.
+- (For 1.20 only) Removed features related to light update, as well as relevant commands, because the former content does not apply to newer versions anymore.
+- (For 1.20 only) The speed effect works even if you stand on the edge of the road block (which is also modifiable via game rules).

 ### 1.2.1

 - Fixed the wrong model of road slab blocks.
 - Fixed the issue that using road connection state debugging tool may cause crashes.
 - Added more links in the Mod Menu screen.